-We started our paper with network simulations pointing out marked quantitative and qualitative discrepancies of the mean-connectivity network with respect to the stimulus dependence of the rate variability (Fig.~\ref{fig:intro}).
-In particular, we observed a strong overestimation of the rate variance by the mean-connectivity network compared to the original quenched network.
 Furthermore, for a noisy external stimulus and large network size ($N=50000$), we observed a suppression of the rate variability by an increase in the mean stimulus strength in the quenched network.
 In contrast, the mean-connectivity network incorrectly predicted an increase in rate variability rather than a suppression.
-As we will see now, these observations can be well explained by our 2nd-order MF theory.
+As we will see now, these observations can also be well explained by our 2nd-order MF theory.

-To this end, we study two opposing scenarios: first, we consider a small (``mesoscopic'') network without noise in the external stimulus ($\sigmaext=0$).
+Let us study two opposing scenarios: first, we consider a small (``mesoscopic'') network without noise in the external stimulus ($\sigmaext=0$).
 In this case, the rate variability solely originates intrinsically from the finite-size fluctuations.
 Second, we consider a large (``macroscopic'') network with a noisy external stimulus ($\sigmaext>0$).
 In this case, the rate variability is purely externally generated.
 In both cases, we find that the first-order MF theory largely overestimates the variance of the population rate in the quenched and annealed network, whereas the 2nd-order MF theory, Eq.~\eqref{eq:variance_r_linear_with_finite_size}, correctly predicts the magnitude of the rate variance (Fig.~\ref{fig:var_r_with_external_noise_and_Fh}a,b).
-Because the 1st-order MF model is the exact mean-field model for the mean-connectivity network, this large deviation explains our observation in Fig.~\ref{fig:intro}.
+Because the 1st-order MF \rot{dynamics} is the exact MF \rot{dynamics} for the mean-connectivity network, this large deviation explains our observation in Fig.~\ref{fig:intro}.